 View by Article ID

-VMware vCenter Site Recovery Manager 5.0 Replication status shows as not active after configuration has completed successfully (2000213)
+vCenter SRM 5.0 Replication status shows as not active after configuration has completed successfully (2000213)

 - The status is not active even after the configuration of vSphere Replication completes successfully.

 - Initial Replication or Ongoing Replication tasks fail with the warning: